Management of the OHS Body of Knowledge

 More recently, the role of maintaining and developing the body of Knowledge- both governance and management – has been separated from the Accreditation Board and registrar respectively.
-The Body of Knowledge is now managed by Pam Pryor under contract to the AIHS through the CEO.
+Dr. Marilyn Hubner now manages the Body of Knowledge under contract to the AIHS through the CEO.

 The Board of the AIHS and the Manager OHS Body of Knowledge benefit from the strategic advice and support of the OHS Body of Knowledge Advisory Panel.